wralenezi/Stealth-Simulator/README.md

 ### 3. Stealth Agent Pathfinding

-This scenario tests the ability of an agent to navigate through an environment unnoticed against patroling adversaries
+This scenario tests the ability of an agent to navigate through an environment unnoticed against patroling adversaries. https://dl.acm.org/doi/abs/10.1145/3561975.3562948

 ## How to use